Skip to content

 Authenticating Proxy

-URLs in SlashDB are unique references to data.
-As a result optionally we can integrate the API service with an authorization system that would decide if incoming request should be sent to SlashDB.
-Solutions like that are typically implemented using authenticating proxies in conjunction with single sign-on and entitlement systems.
-If you require this level of integration please contact us.
+It is possible to integrate the SlashDB API with an external authorization system that controls if an incoming request should be sent to SlashDB.
+This type of solution is typically implemented using an authenticating proxy in conjunction with single sign-on and entitlement systems.
+If you require this level of integration, please contact us.

 Public Access